PacktPublishing/Software-Architecture-for-Busy-Developers-Audiobook/README.md

 # Software-Architecture-for-Busy-Developers-Audiobook
-Software Architecture for Busy Developers Audiobook, published by Pack
+Software Architecture for Busy Developers Audiobook, published by Packt